MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/insider-risk-solution-overview.md

 - Abbonamento a Microsoft 365 A3 + componente aggiuntivo Conformità Microsoft 365 A5
 - Abbonamento a Microsoft 365 A3 + componente aggiuntivo Microsoft 365 A5 Insider Risk Management
 - Abbonamento a Microsoft 365 G5 (versione di valutazione o a pagamento)
-- Abbonamento a Microsoft 365 G5 + componente aggiuntivo conformità Microsoft 365 G5
+- Abbonamento a Microsoft 365 G3 + componente aggiuntivo conformità Microsoft 365 G5
-- Abbonamento a Microsoft 365 G5 + componente aggiuntivo Microsoft 365 G5 Insider Risk Management
+- Abbonamento a Microsoft 365 G3 + componente aggiuntivo Gestione dei rischi insider di Microsoft 365 G5

 ### <a name="information-barriers"></a>Barriere informative